-- Floating-point numbers consist of an integer part followed by a decimal point, decimal part and an exponent part. - The integer and decimal parts are sequences of digits.
-The exponent part consists of the character e or E followed by an optional sign + or - and a sequence of digits. - Either the integer or the decimal part (or both) must be given. - The exponent is optional. - If the integer part and exponent are both given, the decimal point and decimal part are optional.
+- Floating-point numbers consist of an integer part followed by a decimal point, decimal part and an exponent part. - e.g. 56.11E-2 - The integer and decimal parts are sequences of digits.
+The exponent part consists of the character e or E followed by an optional sign + or and a sequence of digits. - Either the integer or the decimal part (or both) must be given. - The exponent is optional. - If the integer part and exponent are both given, the decimal point and decimal part are optional.